 If Dr. Añonuevo detects gum disease, intervention depends on the stage of the infection and how far the gums, teeth and supporting tissues and bone have deteriorated.

 The first line of defense is usually a professional deep cleaning known as scaling and root planing.
-Plaque and calculus are carefully removed below the gum line and on the tooth roots.
-The tooth roots are smoothed to prevent plaque from accumulating again.
+Plaque and calculus are carefully removed below the gum line and on the tooth roots under local anesthesia.
+The tooth roots are smoothed to make it easier for your gums to reattach to the teeth, and to prevent plaque from accumulating again.
 Antibiotic medication may be placed chairside or prescribed for pharmacy pick-up in conjunction with the deep cleaning, depending on the circumstances.

 If your gums are red or swollen, or if they bleed easily when you brush, you should have your mouth checked by Dr. Añonuevo.
 Please call or email Inspire Dentistry of the Carolinas to schedule an appointment today.